What Is a Film Fixer? Your Guide to Production Fixers in Canada

 How film fixers help international productions navigate Hollywood North — from stacking federal and provincial tax credits to assembling bilingual crews, securing city-level permits, and managing the realities of shooting across six time zones

-A film fixer is a local production specialist who turns the ambition of an international shoot into an operational reality.
-In Canada — the country the global industry calls Hollywood North — that means navigating a production ecosystem unlike any other: federal tax credits that stack with provincial incentives, three major production hubs each governed by different regulations, bilingual crews who switch between English and French depending on the province, and a union environment that demands careful compliance from day one.
+Here is how this works in practice.
+A film fixer is a local production pro who turns the ambition of a global shoot into an operational reality.
+In Canada — the country the global industry calls Hollywood North — that means handling a production ecosystem unlike any other: federal tax credits that stack with provincial incentives, three major production hubs each ruled by different rules, bilingual crews who switch between English and French based on the province, and a union environment that demands careful compliance from day one.
 Fixers in Canada do far more than translate languages or book hotels.
-They coordinate with city film offices from Toronto to Vancouver, guide productions through the distinct incentive programs offered by Ontario, British Columbia, and Quebec, assemble crews drawn from one of the deepest talent pools in North America, and handle the countless ground-level logistics that keep a shoot moving in a country that spans 5,500 kilometres of terrain and weather extremes.
+They set up with city film offices from Toronto to Vancouver, guide shoots through the distinct incentive programs gave by Ontario, British Columbia, and Quebec, assemble crews drawn from one of the deepest talent pools in North America, and handle the countless ground-level logistics that keep a shoot moving in a country that spans 5,500 kilometres of terrain and weather extremes.
 This guide explains what fixers do, when you need one, how they compare to other production roles, what they cost, and how to select the right partner for your project in Canada.

 As Fixers in Canada, we bring local expertise to international productions filming in Canada.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.